ConvertKit/convertkit-wordpress-libraries/DEVELOPMENT.md

 Make use of [WordPress nonces](https://codex.wordpress.org/WordPress_Nonces) for saving form submitted data.

 Coding standards will catch any sanitization, escaping or database queries that aren't prepared.

-## Composer Packages

-We use Composer for package management.
-A package can be added to one of two sections of the `composer.json` file: `require` or `require-dev`.

-### "require"

-Packages listed in the "require" directive are packages that the Plugin needs in order to function for end users.

-These packages are included when the Plugin is deployed to wordpress.org

-Typically, packages listed in this section would be libraries that the Plugin uses, such as:
-- ConvertKit WordPress Libraries; a shared connection of WordPress specific API, Resource and Review Request classes that are used across multiple ConvertKit WordPress Plugins.

-### "require-dev"

-Packages listed in the "require-dev" directive are packages that the Plugin **does not** need in order to function for end users.

-These packages are **not** included when the Plugin is deployed to wordpress.org

-Typically, packages listed in this section would be internal development tools for testing, such as:
-- Coding Standards
-- PHPStan
-- Codeception

 ## Committing Work